Fired. Terminated. Downsized. Transitioned. Released. Let Go.

 In Alberta, non-union employers have the right to dismiss employees so long as they don’t violate the Employment Standards Code or the Alberta Human Rights Act.
-Unless your employer is alleging cause, they will need to give you reasonable notice of the dismissal.
+Unless your employer is alleging cause, they will need to give you reasonable notice of the dismissal or pay in lieu.

 Employers in Alberta must give advance notice when dismissing employees.
 Employers also have the option of terminating your employment immediately and paying you an amount equal to what you would have earned during your notice period (severance).
 The statutory minimum notice periods are set out in the Alberta Employment Standards Code under Section 56: